tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 # Deployment Considerations {#deploy}

-## Origin Key Rollout
+## Token Key Management

-Issuers SHOULD generate a new (Issuer Key, Issuer Origin Secret) regularly, and SHOULD maintain old and new secrets to allow for graceful updates.
+Issuers SHOULD generate a new (Token Key, Issuer Origin Secret) regularly, and SHOULD maintain old and new secrets to allow for graceful updates.
 The RECOMMENDED rotation interval is two times the length of the policy window for that information.
-During generation, issuers must ensure the `issuer_key_id` (the 8-bit prefix of SHA256(Issuer Key)) is different from all other `issuer_key_id` values for that origin currently in rotation.
-One way to ensure this uniqueness is via rejection sampling, where a new key is generated until its `issuer_key_id` is unique among all currently in rotation for the origin.
+During generation, issuers must ensure the `token_key_id` (the 8-bit prefix of SHA256(Token Key)) is different from all other `token_key_id` values for that origin currently in rotation.
+One way to ensure this uniqueness is via rejection sampling, where a new key is generated until its `token_key_id` is unique among all currently in rotation for the origin.

 # IANA considerations